d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 The other big consideration to bear in mind is the dataset size.
-Fixing our model, the fewer samples we have in the training dataset, the more likely (and more serverely) we are to encounter overfitting.
+Fixing our model, the fewer samples we have in the training dataset, the more likely (and more severely) we are to encounter overfitting.
 As we increase the amount of training data, the generalization error typically decreases.
 Moreover, in general, more data never hurts.